scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 - Setting `lenses` to `false` inhibits generation of lenses (default is `true`).

-- Setting `retain_source_code_info` to true retains information in the descriptor that can be used to retrieve source code information from the descriptor at runtime (such as comments and source code locations).
+- Setting `retain_source_code_info` to `true` retains information in the descriptor that can be used to retrieve source code information from the descriptor at runtime (such as comments and source code locations).
 This option is turned off by default to conserve source size and memory at runtime.
 When this option is enabled, use the `location` method on various descriptors to access source code information.

+- By default, all non-required fields have default values in the constructor of the generated case classes.
+When setting `no_default_values_in_constructor` to `true` no default values will be generated for all fields.

 # Package-scoped options